moigagoo/climate/README.md

 **Command** is defined by a **route** and a **handler**.

 Route is how you call your command.
-For example, ``flow release start`` is a route.
+For example, in git flow, ``flow release start`` is a route.

-Handler is the proc that is invoked when the command is called.
+Handler is a proc invoked when the command is called.
 It accepts a ``Context`` object and returns an ``int``.

 **Context** is an object that holds the values for the arguments and options from the command line stored as a ``cmdArguments`` sequence and ``cmdOptions`` table.